SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Trained Gummy Brick.md

           start of each of their turns.
 An engulfed creature who is no longer restrained moves to the nearest unoccupied space adjacent to the brick.
-The brick can have as many creatures or objects engulfed as will fit within their space
+The brick can have as many creatures or objects engulfed as will fit within their space.
       - cost: 2 Malice
         effect: This ability targets one additional target.
   - type: feature